sbs20/todo-txt-ts/README.md

 dates such as due dates may be relative but are not part of the spec and so are left to the UI / application layer.

-Filtering and sorting are natively available and are not implemented here.
+Filtering is natively available and not implemented here.
-Default "sorters" may be added in time.

 ## Acknowledgements